rach7777/monax-may/content/blog/2017/2017-02-28-monax-joins-eea.md

 The ethereum smart contracting community is (relatively) large, but that community doesn't *really* build for the EVM.
 It basically builds for Solidity or another EVM compatible smart contract language.
 This requires another conversation, which is that if the EVM is going to be insufficient in the future and we all agree it needs to improve, **how** will in improve.

 It is our firm view that the venue for having these discussions should be formalized, participatory, and standards driven.
-While the Yellow Paper is a gross piece of kit, it is our view that it is insufficient as a technical specification which various implementations of a protocol rely upon (also, it is a specification which fundamentally assumes a public chain rather than the purpose of Enterprise Ethereum Alliance -- [permissioned blockchains](/explainers/permissioned_blockchains)).
+While the Yellow Paper is a good piece of kit, it is our view that it is insufficient as a technical specification which various implementations of a protocol rely upon (also, it is a specification which fundamentally assumes a public chain rather than the purpose of Enterprise Ethereum Alliance -- [permissioned blockchains](/explainers/permissioned_blockchains)).

 We hope to actively participate and bring our plurality of lessons learned in building enterprise grade smart contract systems to the Enterprise Ethereum Alliance as it embarks upon this journey.